-Toward the end of the Spanish Civil War the German Condor Legion of the Luftwaffe ordered Astra Model 300 pistols for all their pilots.
-This is the infamous legion whose craven bombing and strafing of Guernica on April 26, 1937 destroyed three-quarters of the city but spared the Astra factory.
+Toward the end of the Spanish Civil War the German Condor Legion joint task force ordered Astra Model 300 pistols for their pilots.
+This is the infamous force whose craven bombing and strafing of Guernica on April 26, 1937 destroyed three-quarters of the city but spared the Astra factory.
 Subsequently, nearly half the total Model 300 production was sold to the German military during World War II--85,390 pistols (63,000 in .380 and 22,390 in .32).
 Total production of the Model 300 was 153,085.

 The .380 version of the Astra Model 300 holds 6 rounds, while the .32 version holds 7.
 The .380 magazine is unmarked; the .32 magazine is marked 7.65mm.
 Some .380 barrels are marked 9m/m Kurz, while some are marked 9m/m & 380.
 The .32s are marked 765 m/m.
 Serial numbers are stamped on the right slide and frame.
 Barrels are stamped on the bottom with the last three digits of the serial number.